Content is king! Content is king! Content is king!

 If you are working with multiple clients I generally like to keep them organized on the first row on the right.

-Next, I include the title of the blog, the word count and the target keywords for that blog.
+Next, I include the title, the word count and the target keywords for that blog into the blog content planner.
 I also include which phase of the consumer journey this content targets.

-The main reason I include keywords and content phases in a content calendar is that the entire content creation team knows the purpose this content is meant to achieve.
+The main reason I include keywords and content phases when using content calendar tools is that the entire content creation team knows the purpose this content is meant to achieve.

 Also it is another great way to track what type of content is being created and correlate that to ROI in later months.
 This information also helps me adapt content strategy in coming months.